10 Best Adjustable Dumbbells Reviewed and Compared

 The Criteria We Used For Evaluating the Best Adjustable Dumbbells

-In order to determine that these are the best products on the market, several factors were considered.
-These factors are important both for adjustable dumbbells and for weightlifting equipment in general.
+In order to determine that these are the best products on the market, we’ve taken several important factors into consideration.
+These are both important for adjustable dumbbells and weightlifting equipment in general.
 These metrics are based on personal experience, input from the community, and advice from experts in the field.
 Here are some of the features used to determine the quality of each item on this list:

-There’s no point in owning a piece of lifting equipment that can’t handle some stress.
+There’s no point in owning a piece of lifting equipment that can’t handle the stress of use.
 Weightlifting is a sport focused primarily on building strength and it requires strong materials.
-This section covers the materials used to build the adjustable dumbbells.
-Chrome, steel, and cast iron are good, while rubber, silicone, and plastic are bad.
+There are plenty of sets that may look fashionable or reliable, but it’s important to know exactly what they’re made of.
+When it comes to the construction of adjustable dumbbells chrome, steel, and cast iron are good, while rubber, silicone, and plastic are bad.
 Rubber can be helpful in some cases, like providing cushioning around the weighted portions that can prevent damage if the dumbbells are dropped.
 However, if the majority of the dumbbell’s construction isn’t solid metal, there’s no guarantee that it will be able to handle years of weathering.

-This section also covers how these weights are designed.
+Construction also includes the design of the weights themselves.
 Some of the dumbbells listed have a classic design with a handle, removable plates of varying weight, and a locking screw.
 This is an excellent design philosophy and has been the standard for decades, but modern design sensibilities can be just as good.
 Too sophisticated of a design can cause issues if they have too many small parts that will render the entire product useless if misplaced or damaged.
 Additionally, excessive add-ons like a large stand or plastic base will take up extra space and may be built from inferior materials.

-This is mostly subjective and is used to help potential customers determine what set of weights is best suited for their particular goals.
-Bodybuilders and powerlifters generally won’t care about cushioning around a dumbbell’s handles or plates since they will have presumably taken steps to protect their surroundings from damage and may see calloused hands as a badge of honor.
+This feature is mostly subjective and is specific the particular goals of the individual who will be lifting.
+Bodybuilders and powerlifters generally won’t care about cushioning around the handles or plates of the dumbbells since they will have presumably taken steps to protect their surroundings from damage and may see calloused hands as a badge of honor.
 However, amateur weightlifters only looking for a comfortable set of weights to use in their free time may appreciate some extra cushioning.
 Based on the descriptions in this section, prospective buyers should have an understanding as to whether or not each particular product is right for them.

-The main draw for a customer to desire adjustable dumbbells is saving space.
-A set of dumbbells that can be set from 5 pounds to 50 pounds can accomplish the same amount of work that an entire rack of dumbbells in a gym can, while taking up a fraction of the space.
+One of the great advantages to adjustable dumbbells is the versatility of an entire weight set without having to store an entire weight set.
+Adjustable dumbbells that can be set from 5 pounds to 50 pounds can accomplish the same amount of work that an entire rack of dumbbells in a gym can, while taking up a fraction of the space.
 The factors considered when evaluating this metric is how small the product is and how easily it can be stored and transported.
 In the event that a customer needs to make more space in their home for other things, or if they have to move to another living space, how portable their dumbbells are can be very important.

-The other main draw for adjustable dumbbells is how cost-effective they are.
-In addition to taking up less space than an entire weight rack, adjustable weights can cost significantly less as well.
-This is another subjective measurement used to determine which dumbbell is best for which customer.
+Another advantage of adjustable dumbbells is how cost-effective they are.
+In addition to taking up less space than an entire weight rack, adjustable weights can cost significantly less.
+This can make a huge difference to people who are budgeting for the many other costs that can come with the running lifestyle.
 More expensive weight sets can be worth the extra cost due to better construction, a higher maximum weight, or more enticing features.
-At the same time, some weight sets are expensive for the sake of being expensive in an attempt to trick the uninformed buyer into thinking they are investing in something valuable.
-This section evaluates the cost of each weight set, determining if they are worth their price and what kind of lifter would be justified in paying the full cost.
+At the same time, some weight sets are expensive for the sake of being expensive in an attempt to trick the uninformed buyer into thinking the cost alone makes them the best adjustable dumbbells.
+That’s why we consider the cost of each weight set, determining if they are worth their price and what kind of lifter would be justified in paying the full cost.

-Weightlifting tools are often popular for a reason.
-No one is trying to make a fashion statement with their dumbbells like they would with headphones, clothes, or shoes.
-If a set of weights is good for its intended purpose, people will use it and rate it favorably, no matter how ugly it is.
-This section is meant to inform customers as to how many people have purchased these adjustable dumbbells, whether or not they liked them, and what specific features people liked or disliked.
+Even though each weightlifter is unique and individual, sometimes it’s important to go with the flow.
+Trending products may be a sign of widespread appeal, something that has a little something for everyone.
+If a set of weights is good for its intended purpose, people will use it and rate it favorably, so it’s important to pay attention to ratings and reviews.
+We use this standard to inform customers how many people have purchased the adjustable dumbbells, whether or not they liked them, and what specific features people liked or disliked.
 It’s possible that an unpopular product can still be useful, but this is still a valuable factor to consider when choosing a purchase.

 Other Important Factors to Consider